E.P.I.C. sessions

 ‘I definitely think that these sessions are useful.
 There is a lot of information on the internet but it can be overwhelming and would be easy to throw money down the drain.
 Having someone with a solid track record such as Nick, being able to ask specific questions relating to my music, was just what I’d hoped for.’

-Sound Gallery CIC designs and delivers innovative music enrichment programmes which enable new and emerging musicians to access the creative, technical and social skills they need to thrive in life, improve their well-being and increase their employability.
+Sound Gallery studios are run by social enterprise Sound Gallery CIC.
+We design and deliver innovative creative and training programmes which enable new and emerging musicians to access the creative, technical and social skills they need to thrive in life, improve their well-being and increase their employability.